NekoMimiOfficial/Shard/README.md

 ```

 # You Like Neko?
-you can always show your support by chatting with me on discord or star-ing etc.. if you'd like to donate me money please send it to a chariy instead
+you can always show your support by reaching out on my email or my mastodon account (@nekomimi@sakurajima.moe) or star-ing etc..
+if you'd like to donate me money please send it to a chariy instead

 you can always find my links at my Personal GitHub repo or my website